 Think about whether you’re moving just a few boxes or an entire household.

 Both methods require customs clearance, but sea freight often involves more documentation.
+Following an international moving checklist helps ensure all paperwork is prepared correctly before shipment.
 Incorrect paperwork can cause delays and storage fees at the port.
+Another factor in Air Freight vs Sea Freight is paperwork, as sea shipments may require more documentation.

 Professional movers like CM Relocation guide you through the process, ensuring documents like inventories, packing lists, and permits are prepared correctly.

-For eco-conscious movers, sea freight is more sustainable.
+For eco-conscious movers, Air Freight vs Sea Freight also matters for sustainability.
+Sea freight usually has a lower carbon footprint per shipment.
 A single container ship can carry thousands of containers, making the carbon footprint per shipment much lower than air transport.

 When to Choose Air Freight